Damiraparanchay

-The length of the river is 69 km².
-The catchment area of the river is 596 km².
+The length of the river is 69 km^{2}.
+The catchment area of the river is 596 km^{2}.

 The city of Gabala, as well as the villages of Kyusnet and Laza are located on the river.
 The right tributary of the river is Durjachay.
 Above the Muchugchay river, which is the left tributary of the Damiraparanchay river, there is the Muchug waterfall, which falls from a height of about 50 m and ranks the second in Azerbaijan after the Afurja waterfall.